Links (external links open in a new window)

 The Germany company Hans Kögl is a manufacturer that still produces big palm tree floor lamps.

 Sometimes these brass flowers floor lamp with the same base and made in the same style are attributed to Belgian artist Roel D’Haese (1921-1996).
-It is said that they are made in the 60’s.
-But that is not true.
+It is said that they are made in the 60s.
+But those are false assumptions.
 Roel D’Haese made completely different works in metal.

 Other examples of these floor lamps